- Plesk for Windows

 FTP site is absent from IIS.

-- The hostname used for connecting to the FTP server resolves to IP address which differs from the configured one in Plesk.
+- The hostname used for connecting to the FTP server resolves to IP address which differs from the one configured in Plesk.

 Other possible causes are described in this Microsoft article: Error message in IIS: "530 User cannot log in.
 Login failed."

-Change the hostname for Windows 2008:
+Change the hostname for Windows Server 2008:

 1.1.
 Right-click the My Computer icon and choose Properties .